 Explore the links below to browse listings of upcoming music events in various categories and series:

 More details about our performance spaces, including parking and accessibility information, are available online.

 The Department of Music sponsors more than one hundred concerts on campus each year, given by faculty members, students, departmental ensembles, and distinguished visiting artists.
 All are open to the public and most are free, unless ticketing information is given.

 Midday Music is a lunchtime concert series (12:30PM-1:15PM) featuring faculty, students, and guest artists – escape to Sage Chapel or Anabel Taylor Chapel (Wednesdays) or Lincoln Hall (Thursdays) on your lunch break and hear some wonderful music!

-The Musicology Colloquium features presentations and discussions of recent research by distinguished visitors and by Cornell faculty and graduate students in musicology and performance practice.
+The Music and Sound Studies Colloquium features presentations and discussions of recent research by distinguished visitors and by Cornell faculty and graduate students in music and sound studies and performance practice.
 Meetings take place on select Thursdays at 4:30PM in Lincoln 124.

 The Composers’ Forum brings renowned guest composers, artists, scholars, and performers to the campus several times a year.
 The Forum takes place on select Fridays at 1:30PM in Lincoln 316.

 The Cornell Concert Series has been hosting musicians and ensembles of international stature since 1903.
 Originally featuring Western classical artists, the series has since grown to encompass a broader spectrum of the world’s great art musics.